A Select List of Our Authors

 Pat Shipman

 Acclaimed paleoanthropologist and science writer.
-Author of, among others, THE INVADERS: How Humans and Their Dogs Drove Neanderthals to Extinction; THE ANIMAL CONNECTION: A New Perspective on What Makes Us Human; and coauthor of the award-winning THE APE IN THE TREE.
+Author of, among others, OUR OLDEST COMPANIONS: The Story of the First Dogs; THE INVADERS: How Humans and Their Dogs Drove Neanderthals to Extinction; THE ANIMAL CONNECTION: A New Perspective on What Makes Us Human; and coauthor of the award-winning THE APE IN THE TREE.

 Jeremy N. Smith